hendridg/leaderboard/README.md

 ## Built With

-- HTML, CSS, JavaScriptsm, Npm and Webpack
+- HTML, CSS, JavaScript, Npm and Webpack

 ## Getting Started